Lewis Brown (politician)

 The Hon.
-Lewis G. Brown II is the Minister for Information, Cultural Affairs and Tourism in Liberia.
+Lewis G. Brown II is former Minister for Information, Cultural Affairs and Tourism in Liberia.
 After serving as minister of Information Cultural Affairs and Tourism, Lewis Garseedah Brown II was appointed by President Sirleaf as Liberia's permanent Ambassador at The United Nations and Liberia's Ambassador Extraordinary and Plenipotentiary at the Republic of Cuba in 2016.
 He's also the chairman of all ECOWAS's Ambassadors at UN.
 Amb.
 Brown also served as National Security Advisor to Charles Taylor and also Managing Director of LPRC.

 Political career

 Brown served as Foreign Minister of Liberia in 2003 under President Charles Taylor.
-Brown was preceded by Monie Captan and replaced by Thomas Nimely.
+Brown was preceded by Monie R. Captan and replaced by Thomas Nimely.